-- 1.1.1.
-A Retirement Scheme Administrator ("Scheme Administrator"), shall be responsible for the overall operation and oversight of an Occupational or Personal Retirement Scheme ("the Scheme") in accordance with the Scheme's Constitutional Document, Scheme Document and Scheme Particulars.
-The Scheme Administrator shall perform all duties stipulated in section B.1.3 of Part B.1 of these Pension Rules, associated with the overall operation and ordinary day-to-day administration of a Scheme, unless otherwise delegated to third parties as permissible in terms of these Pension Rules. - 1.1.2.
-In the case of a Scheme established as a trust or in contractual form, the Retirement Scheme Administrator shall be responsible for the overall operation, management and administration of the Scheme and shall assume and carry out on behalf of the Scheme, any other functions and obligations applicable to the Scheme under the Act and the regulations prescribed thereunder, as well as the requirements specified in these Pension Rules. - 1.1.3.
-The Retirement Scheme Administrator, may also act as Investment Manager or as a Custodian of a Retirement Scheme, in which case it will also be subject to the Pension Rules for Investment Managers in Part B.2 of these Pension Rules or the Pension Rules for Custodians in Part B.3 of these Pension Rules, and subject to the satisfaction of the independence requirements applicable to the Investment Manager or the Custodian of a Retirement Scheme.
+- 1.1.1 A Retirement Scheme Administrator ("Scheme Administrator"), shall be responsible for the overall operation and oversight of an Occupational or Personal Retirement Scheme ("the Scheme") in accordance with the Scheme's Constitutional Document, Scheme Document and Scheme Particulars.
+The Scheme Administrator shall perform all duties stipulated in section B.1.3 of Part B.1 of these Pension Rules, associated with the overall operation and ordinary day-to-day administration of a Scheme, unless otherwise delegated to third parties as permissible in terms of these Pension Rules. - 1.1.2 In the case of a Scheme established as a trust or in contractual form, the Retirement Scheme Administrator shall assume and carry out on behalf of the Scheme, any functions and obligations applicable to the Scheme under the Act and the regulations prescribed thereunder, as well as the requirements specified in these Pension Rules. - 1.1.3 In the case of a Scheme established as a SICAV, the Retirement Scheme Administrator shall carry out such functions applicable to the Scheme under the Act and the regulations prescribed thereunder, as well as the requirements specified in these Pension Rules related to the overall operation, management and administration of the Scheme, and as entrusted by the Board of Directors of the Scheme. - 1.1.4 The Retirement Scheme Administrator, may also act as Investment Manager or as a Custodian of a Retirement Scheme, in which case it will also be subject to the Pension Rules for Investment Managers in Part B.2 of these Pension Rules or the Pension Rules for Custodians in Part B.3 of these Pension Rules, and subject to the satisfaction of the independence requirements applicable to the Investment Manager or the Custodian of a Retirement Scheme.